 Executive Medical Director, Dr Gerrard Phillips

 Dr Gerrard Phillips has been a Consultant Physician and Respiratory Physician for more than 20 years.
 He took up his consultant post at Dorset County Hospital, England in 1994 and still works there full time in both respiratory medicine and internal medicine.
 He has held a number of leadership roles locally in Dorset, including Associate Medical Director and lung cancer site specific group chair.

-From 2014-2017 Gerrard was the Royal College of Physicians, London (RCPL) Vice President for Education and Training.
-During this time he contributed to national policy work on “Shape of Training” and initiated and implemented the chief registrar programme.
+From 2014-2017 Gerrard was the Royal College of Physicians, London Vice President for Education and Training.
+During this time he contributed to national policy work on “Shape of Training” reforms and initiated and implemented the chief registrar programme.
 He has previously held the position of RCPL senior PACES examiner and oversaw the Diploma of Geriatric Medicine and the Diploma of Tropical Medicine and Hygiene.
 He was also Medical Director for CPD and Revalidation, and contributed to the Pearson review of revalidation for the GMC.
 Gerrard has been the Executive Medical Director of the Federation of the three UK Physician Royal Colleges since 2018.
 He leads and guides overarching strategy and policy implementation across the organisation.

 Medical Director for Training and Development, Dr Mike Jones

 Dr Mike Jones is a Consultant Physician in Acute Medicine at County Durham and Darlington NHS Foundation Trust having previously fulfilled this role in the Royal Infirmary of Edinburgh between 2006 and 2012 He was also Consultant Physician and Deputy Medical Director in NHS Tayside 1992-2006.
 His first consultant appointment was in 1992 as a Renal Physician.
 He is Director of Training for the Royal College of Physicians of Edinburgh (RCPE) having previously been Vice President.

 He is a Past President of the Society for Acute Medicine and a founder member.
 He was central to guiding Acute Medicine to specialty status and inaugural chair of its Specialist Advisory Committee.
 He is National Clinical Lead for Acute and General Medicine in the Getting It Right First Time programme.